-Students desiring to major in psychology should declare their interest to the psychology department so that they can be assigned a psychology advisor.
-Applications to the major in psychology will be reviewed twice a year.
+Students intending to major in psychology should declare their interest to the psychology department so that they can be assigned a psychology advisor.
+Applications to the major in psychology are reviewed twice a year.
 Applications should be submitted prior to Oct.
 1 or prior to March 1.
-Applicants must have completed PSY 101, 200; ENG 104, 108, and MAT 112 or higher before their psychology major application will be considered.
-(Caution to students: MAT 110 will not be acceptable preparation in mathematics for admission to the psychology major.)
+Applicants must have completed PSY 101, 200; ENG 104, 108, and MAT 112 or higher before being accepted into the psychology major.
+(Caution to students: MAT 110 is not acceptable preparation in mathematics for admission to the psychology major.)
 Admission is competitive.
 A selection committee reviews all applicants and determines those who will be admitted.
-The information used in the selection process will include: 1) grades earned in the courses necessary for admission consideration; 2) an essay on the application concerning vocational aspirations in psychology; and, 3) grades in all college work to date.
+The information used in the selection process includes: 1) grades earned in the courses necessary for admission consideration; 2) an essay on the application concerning vocational aspirations in psychology; and, 3) grades in all college work to date.

 Applications of transfer students (upon their request) will be given a preliminary review by the department chairperson before MWSU's pre- or regular registration.
 All applications will be considered active for one academic year.
 If a student is not admitted during that year the student must reapply in order to remain under consideration.
-Students are strongly urged to take PSY 300, 301, and 302 during the first two semesters after acceptance to the major.
+Students are strongly urged to take PSY 300 and 301 during the first two semesters after acceptance to the major.